SvyatoslavGabuda/Events_Around_You_Frontend/README.md

+# Events Around You - FrontEnd

+This is the repository for the backend of the "Events Around You" application, an application for managing events in the vicinity.

+## Technologies Used

+The FrontEnd has been developed using TypeScript and React as framework.
+The main technologies used include:

+-React
+- TypeScript
+- Redux
+- React Router DOM
+- Bootstrap
+- Sass
+- Date-fns
+- React Icons
+- React Toastify
+- Redux Persist
+- Redux Persist Transform Encrypt

+## External API
+This project utilizes The Bing Maps V8 Map Control SDK as an external API to implement maps.
+To use this API, you will need to obtain an API key from Bing Maps.
+The API key should be added to the application's configuration file or stored securely on the server-side.

+Please refer to the Bing Maps documentation for more information on using the Bing Maps V8 Map Control SDK.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.